Donald Charles Hume

 Donald Charles Hume (6 September 1907 – 1986) was a male badminton player from England.

 Badminton career

 Hume won the All England Open Badminton Championships, considered the unofficial World Badminton Championships, in men's singles in 1930.
-He also won the Men's Doubles with Raymond M. White for four consecutive years from 1932 to 1935 and the mixed doubles with Betty Uber from 1933-1936.
+He also won the Men's Doubles with Raymond M. White for four consecutive years from 1932 to 1935 and the mixed doubles with Betty Uber from 1933 to 1936.

 He was part of the English touring team that visited Canada during 1930.
 A match was held at the Granite Club in Toronto which England won 7-2.